boginw/P5/report/3 Iteration 2/MI_Imp_Langs.md

 ### Description of the Language Paradigm
 Python is a widely used language and has existed for many years.
 Python is popular for its simplicity, readability and being a general-purpose language.
 Python also supports multi programming paradigms including object-oriented, imperative, functional, procedural.

-Java is almost used everyday and is a popular language because of its wide availability.
+Java is almost used everywhere and is a popular language because of its long history and being platform independant among other reasons.
 Java is also a general-purpose language and supports a class-based, object-oriented paradigm.

 C++ is primarily used where you are especially interested in performance and proper resource utilization.
 One platform could be embedded systems.
 C++ is also a general-purpose programming language and has support for imperative and object-oriented programming features.